Laurence Olivier: 1957–1963: Royal Court and Chichester

 Olivier received another BAFTA nomination for his supporting role in 1959's The Devil's Disciple.
-The same year, after a gap of two decades, Olivier returned to the role of Coriolanus, in a Stratford production directed by the 28-year-old Peter Hall.
-Olivier's performance received strong praise from the critics for its fierce athleticism combined with an emotional vulnerability.
-In 1960 he made his second appearance for the Royal Court company in Ionesco's absurdist play Rhinoceros.
+The same year, after a gap of two decades, Olivier returned to the role of Coriolanus in a Stratford production directed by the 28-year-old Peter Hall.
+Olivier's performance received strong praise from critics for its fierce athleticism combined with an emotional vulnerability.
+In 1960, he made his second appearance for the Royal Court Company in Ionesco's absurdist play Rhinoceros.
 The production was chiefly remarkable for the star's quarrels with the director, Orson Welles, who according to the biographer Francis Beckett suffered the "appalling treatment" that Olivier had inflicted on Gielgud at Stratford five years earlier.
 Olivier again ignored his director and undermined his authority.
-In 1960 and 1961 Olivier appeared in Anouilh's Becket on Broadway, first in the title role, with Anthony Quinn as the king, and later exchanging roles with his co-star.
+In 1960 and 1961, Olivier appeared in Anouilh's Becket on Broadway, first in the title role, with Anthony Quinn as the king, and later exchanging roles with his co-star.